-Rie Sato, Takashi Hisamatsu, Hideki Tsumura, Mari Fukuda, Kaori Taniguchi, Haruo Takeshita and Hideyuki Kanda : Relationship between insomnia with alcohol drinking before sleep (Ne-Zake) or in the morning (Mukae-Zake) among Japanese farmers, Alcohol, 2021.
+Rie Sato, Takashi Hisamatsu, Hideki Tsumura, Mari Fukuda, Kaori Taniguchi, Haruo Takeshita and Hideyuki Kanda : Relationship between insomnia with alcohol drinking before sleep (Ne-Zake) or in the morning (Mukae-Zake) among Japanese farmers, Alcohol, Vol.93, 57-62, 2021.

 Ayumi Iwaibara, Mari Fukuda, Hideki Tsumura and Hideyuki Kanda : At-risk Internet addiction and related factors among junior high school teachers-based on a nationwide cross-sectional study in Japan., Environmental Health and Preventive Medicine, Vol.24, 2019.